Maria Luisa, Duchess of Lucca: Congress of Vienna

 Maria Luisa moved with her children and her parents to the Barberini Palace.
 She hoped for the restorations of her son's estates and as the Congress of Vienna (1814–15) assembled to reorder the European map, she quickly wrote and published the Memoirs of the Queen of Etruria, originally written in Italian but translated to different languages, to put forward her case.
 When Napoleon returned from his exile at Elba, Maria Luisa and her parents fled Rome, moving from one city to another in Italy.
 The Countess de Boigne met her in Genoa and found her untidy and vulgar.
 When Napoleon was defeated at Waterloo, they returned to Rome.

 At the Congress of Vienna, Maria Luisa's interests were represented by the Spanish emissary Marquis of Labrador, an incompetent man, who did not successfully advance his country's or Maria Luisa's diplomatic goals.
-The Austrian Minister Metternich had decided not to restore Parma to the House of Bourbon, but to give it to Napoleon's wife, Marie Louise of Austria.
-Maria Luisa pleaded her cause to her brother Ferdinand VII of Spain, the Pope, and Tsar Alexander I of Russia.
-Ultimately, the Congress decided to compensate Maria Luisa and her son with the smaller Duchy of Lucca, which was carved out of Tuscany.
+The Austrian Chancellor Metternich had decided not to restore Parma to the House of Bourbon, but to give it to Napoleon's wife, Marie Louise of Austria.
+Maria Luisa pleaded her cause to her brother Ferdinand VII of Spain, Pope Pius VII, and Tsar Alexander I of Russia.
+Ultimately, the Congress decided to compensate Maria Luisa and her son with the smaller Duchy of Lucca, which was established in place of the ancient Republic of Lucca not restored by the Congress.
 She was to retain the honors of a queen as she had before in Etruria.
+Her brother Ferdinand VII of Spain refused to sign both the Final act of the Congress and the subsequent Treaty of Paris of 1815.

-However, Maria Luisa refused this compromise for more than two years.
+Maria Luisa stubbornly rejected this compromise for more than two years.
 During this time, she lived with her children in a Roman palace.
 Family relationships became strained: her parents and her brother Ferdinand VII wanted to marry Maria Luisa's daughter, Maria Luisa Carlota, then fourteen years old, to Francisco de Paula, Maria Luisa's youngest brother.
 She opposed this plan, considering her brother (eight years older than her young daughter) to be too reckless.
-She also rejected a proposed plan for her own son to marry Maria Cristina of Naples, a daughter of her sister Maria Isabel.
+She also rejected a proposed plan for her own son to marry Maria Christina of the Two Sicilies, a daughter of her sister Maria Isabel.